mahdiqnb/mahdiqnb/README.md

 **Actively seeking remote collaboration opportunities in embedded systems and firmware development.**

-📍 Dehaghan, Isfahan, Iran &nbsp;|&nbsp; 🌍 Open to remote work
+🌍 Open to remote work

 ---